Jill Biden and Kate Middleton to meet in Cornwall as G-7 gets underway

 She also plans to speak about her Joining Forces initiative for military families during the trip, The Hill Reported.

 The Bidens will meet with the queen on Sunday.
-On Thursday, the couple both expressed their condolences on Prince Phillip’s posthumous birthday Thursday.
+On Thursday, the couple both expressed their condolences on Prince Phillip’s posthumous birthday.
 The queen’s husband died at 99 years old on April 9.

 "We are holding the entire Royal Family in our hearts today, and wishing them peace and comfort on what would have been Prince Philip’s 100th birthday," Jill Biden tweeted.